haasonsaas/mac-agent/README.md

 ./run_tests.sh
 ```

-This will execute a series of predefined prompts and check if the agent produces the expected output.
+This will execute a series of predefined prompts in a non-interactive mode and check if the agent produces the expected output.

-**Safety:** The agent will show you the commands it intends to run as part of its thought process. **Always monitor the agent's actions**, especially when you ask it to perform tasks that might modify or delete files.